 This blog is regularly updated with the latest news and work, links to portfolios and prices as well as tutorials to get you started on both sides of the camera.

-If you’re new to photography or looking to expand your skills not join me a night walk along the stunning Liverpool waterfront?
-This course is designed to be an introduction to the basics of DSLR photography, taking you from auto snapper to manual master in 3 photo filled hours.
-Learn about exposure modes, when and how to use manual settings and how to get the most out of your DSLR as well as meeting like minded photographers in your area.
+You’ll learn about exposure modes, when and how to use manual settings and how to get the most out of your DSLR as well as meeting like minded photographers in your area.
 There’s something for everyone whether you’ve just picked up your first camera or are a more experienced photographer looking to try something new.
-The walks start with the basics of camera operation and move on to more advanced techniques such as light painting and capturing traffic trails.
+The walks start with the basics of camera operation and move on to more advanced techniques.

 With over ten years experience in leading and teaching groups, I’m thrilled to be able to share my experience in education and passion for photography.
 Each walk features group and one-to-one time to help you with any specific questions or image styles you want to achieve.

-Here’s what previous clients had to say about the walks:
+Here’s what previous clients had to say about the Liverpool photo

 Thanks for the course last night on Night Photography, it was a great boost to my confidence at getting to grips with using my DSLR outside of the “green” automatic mode.
 I have always been interested in the Light trail photos and I am please with my first attempts.
 I can’t wait to get out on my next evening photography walk! - Alan D

 Despite the weather (on the nightwalk) I found it terrifically interesting and it made me aware of the kind of images that I could get even from my humble G9.
 I learned a lot, enjoyed it and thought you did a cracking job of informing and teaching without being in your face or stand-off ish.
 Thanks again for a great course and giving me the enthusiasm to learn more and keep exploring my camera.
 Cheers! - Jim R